Judy-ychen/stock_subscription_email_app/DESIGN.md

 ### Why this feature

 It directly addresses the trigger-based notification business model: condition evaluation → asynchronous delivery, independent of the scheduled hourly send.
-It also showcases the part of the stack that is hardest to fake in an interview — a real background worker responding to real-world data in near-real-time.
+It also showcases a real background worker responding to real-world data in near-real-time.

 ## Scalability Path